vantuan88291/react-native-geofencing-unlimited/README.md

 Unlimited circular geofences for React Native, with background and killed-app delivery.

 Wakes your app when the user enters or leaves one of your circles — even if the app has been swiped away or the device has rebooted.
-Nothing else: no continuous location stream, no motion recognition, no trip recording, no upload queue, and **no always-on notification**.
+Nothing else, by design: no polygon geofences, no continuous location stream, no motion or activity recognition, no trip recording, no upload queue, no scheduling, and **no always-on notification**.
+Need a location stream too?
+Add a plain location module alongside — this one stays small on purpose.

 Works with both the **React Native CLI** and **Expo** (prebuild / EAS Build), under both the New Architecture and the legacy bridge.